KSSMA'S VIRTUAL MINYANIM:

 - If you don't already have the app, it's a free download at www.zoom.us

-- Right before the time of the services, all you need do is enter the meeting # 466-016-9574.
-Oh, and please mute your microphones.
+- At the time of the services, all you need do is enter the meeting # (different for each service) and then the password.
+Oh, and please remember to mute your microphone.

 - If you wish to download the Siddur that we are using, please contact us at firstname.lastname@example.org (or of course you may follow along in your own, if you prefer.)